Welcome to the Coalition to Save Lemay Forest

 Watch our welcome to Lemay Forest video for a summary of what Lemay Forest is and why it’s important to the City of Winnipeg and its residents:

-We've Launched a Fundraising Campaign!
+We've Have a Fundraising Campaign!

 We want to show our elected officials that the community is committed to the acquisition process, in both tangible and intangible ways.
 A grassroots fundraising campaign will send a clear message that we are committed to supporting the City of Winnipeg with their purchase of the 22-acre Lemay Forest and greenfield.

-As of: April 28th, 2024:
+As of: December 14th, 2024:

 We’ve officially surpassed our original fundraising goal of $5000!
 Thank you everyone!

-To date we’ve raised $6845 and we’d love to see it keep growing!
+To date we’ve raised $7225 and we’d love to see it keep growing!

 We acknowledge that the Lemay Forest and greenfield land where we seek refuge, photograph its creatures and benefit from is situated on Treaty 1 Territory, the lands stolen from the Anishinaabeg, Anishininewuk, Dakota Oyate and Denesuline Nations, and the homeland of the Red River Métis.
 We acknowledge the harms of the past, and we dedicate ourselves to move forward in partnership with Indigenous peoples in reconciliation and collaboration.